 What does it mean to have Hecate in your life?
 There are many myths in which this multifaceted Goddess can be a part of your life.
 When we are asked to confront the dark aspects of our desires, we can call upon Hecate for guidance.
 When we want to dream and plan, ask her to bring inspiration.
 Use the time of the crescent moon to make peace with loved ones by preparing a feast and sharing the food, remembering to leave a little for the Goddess.
 Call Hecate at the time of dying to make the journey a safe passage.

 Although Hecate is celebrated during August in Greece (Diana in Rome), that time of year does not bring her image to mind in the western world, as clearly as the images associated with Halloween.
 Since the veil between the living and the departed is lifted on All Hallows Eve, it feels more appropriate to celebrate the goodness and the lessons of this Goddess throughout the month of October.
+If you want to learn more about the world of magic and witchcraft, there are witchcraft classes you can take.

 Remember that when you are confronted with decisions and choices on your path in life, turn to Hecate for surely she will show you the way.